Derosy1/DSA-Project-2/README.md

 DAX (Data Analysis Expressions) – For creating calculated columns, measures, and KPIs

 # Data Cleaning/Preparation
 * I loaded the palmoria group bonus table and employee data
+* I assign a generic gender status to these employees
 * I removed the exited employees by unchecking all blank salaries
-* Removed employees with NULL department by unchecking NUL
+* Removed departments with NULL department by unchecking NUL
-* Removed ubrelated rating by unchecking them
+* Removed unrelated rating by unchecking them
 * Replaced missing genders byfilling ramdomely
 * Ensure correct data type
 * checked data quality all = 100%